G5/asyncapi-client/README.md

 ## Expiry

 To make space in the database, old jobs must be deleted.
-By default, jobs older than 10 days will be deleted in both the Asyncapi Client and Asyncapi Server.
+By default, jobs older than 4 days will be deleted in both the Asyncapi Client and Asyncapi Server.
 Asyncapi Client is responsible for deleting the jobs it no longer needs a response from on the server.

+**Important:** keep in mind that this setting may conflict with the `successful_jobs_deletion_after` setting with jobs in `success` state, which normally are deleted after they reach this state (see [Successful jobs automatic deletion](#successful-jobs-automatic-deletion) for more information).

-By default, jobs 10 days old and older will be deleted.
+By default, jobs 4 days old and older will be deleted.
 You can change this setting by putting this in an initializer:

 ```ruby
 Asyncapi::Client.expiry_threshold = 5.days